backslashspace/Windows-SSH-Fail2Ban/README.md

 ___
-# Windows SSH Fail2Ban: SSH Brute-Force protection
+# Windows Fail2Ban: SSH Brute-Force protection

 Just like the original [Fail2Ban](https://github.com/fail2ban/fail2ban), this configurable and easy to use solution works by scanning logs, in this case the Windows event log from the [Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) service and bans IPs with